Frequently Asked Questions (FAQs)

 Can I volunteer with Cassie’s Cats?
-Yes!
+Yes, as long as you are at least 16 years old!
 Please fill out our volunteer application.

 Why are you having so many fundraisers?
-We are raising money to cover the expenses that come with running a lounge – rent, utilities, insurance, furniture, supplies, etc. – and we hope to have a financial reserve set aside so that the nonprofit will always remain in the black even during lean times.
+We are raising money to cover the expenses that come with running a lounge – rent, utilities, insurance, food, litter, medical, etc. – and we hope to have a financial reserve set aside so that the nonprofit will always remain in the black even during lean times.

 Can I donate to the kittens you foster?
 Yes!
-We keep our Amazon foster wishlist updated.
+We keep our Amazon foster wishlist updated when we have kittens in foster care.
 Thank you!

 Other board members for Cassie’s Cats include Jennifer’s daughter, Grace Story (Secretary), who has loved cats since before she was born and started fostering for Best Friends in Salt Lake City in 2020 (she’s fostered four adult cats for them so far), and Jennifer’s lifelong friend Heather Hernandez (Vice President/Treasurer), an animal-lover and all-around smart lady!